csantanapr/grunt-cordovacli/README.md

 # grunt-cordovacli

-> "Wraps a web application as a hybrid app with Cordova CLI"
+> "Wraps a web application as a hybrid app with [Apache Cordova CLI](http://cordova.io)"

 ## Getting Started
 This plugin requires Grunt `~0.4.1`